 Service Type

-Temporary staffing and labour hire carry higher premiums than permanent placement, as the agency may be the legal employer of placed workers.
-Executive search typically carries lower risk than volume recruitment.
-The mix of services you offer directly affects your premium.
+Temporary staffing and labour hire attract higher premiums than permanent placement because the agency may be the legal employer of placed workers.
+Executive search typically carries lower risk than high-volume recruitment.
+The mix of services you offer directly affects pricing.

 💰